 Why cats lose their minds over this perennial herb

-You find your cat rolling and twisting on the floor, rubbing his face against it, and drooling everywhere.
-Right away you know—he's been in the catnip.
+You come home to find your cat rolling around on the floor, rubbing his face, and drooling everywhere.
+Right away you know—catnip’s to blame.

 Most cats react to catnip by rolling, flipping, rubbing, and eventually zoning out.
 They may meow or growl at the same time.
-Other cats become hyperactive, running around like their tails are on fire, and some get downright aggressive, especially if you approach them.
-They must protect their toys!
+Other cats become hyperactive or downright aggressive, especially if you approach them.

-Catnip is not just for cats.
+Catnip isn't just for cats!
 It's been grown in medicinal gardens for centuries for its sedative effect on humans.
 Made into a tea, catnip has calming properties similar to chamomile.
-Concentrated nepetalactone is also an excellent mosquito repellent, 10 times more powerful than DEET, the most widely used chemical repellent.
-The only hitch is that it only lasts a few hours.
+Concentrated nepetalactone also makes for a powerful mosquito repellent.
+The only hitch is that it lasts just a few hours.

-Catnip does lose its potency over time, so to keep yours fresh for you or your cat, store it in the freezer in an airtight container or bag.
+Catnip does lose its potency over time, so store it in the freezer in an airtight container for maximum effect.